25 Sep How Education Impacts Your Overall Well-Being

 What Are The Health Benefits Associated With Education?

 Being well-educated benefits both your mental and physical health, overall.
-The more intelligent you are, the more likely you are to make better choices and decisions about major things in your life.
-Those with higher intelligence levels also find it easier to pull themselves out of depressive episodes and experience less stress or anxiety about the unknown.
+The more knowledgeable you are, the more likely you are to make better choices and decisions about major things in your life.
+Those with higher awareness levels also find it easier to pull themselves out of depressive episodes and experience less stress or anxiety about the unknown.
 In most cases, there is a direct correlation between your education level and the amount you get paid.

 When it comes to physical health, education is pertinent!
 Think about your physical education courses as a child.
 What seemed like fun games at the time was really intended to teach you so many different things.
 Of course, we learned about nutrition, our bodies, how they work, how to not get injured, etc… which all help your physical health.
 Without this knowledge, many people would likely fall behind in the physical health department.